Code-Institute-Submissions/Milestone_Project_1-5/README.md

 Each time user hover a movie, the likes and views will show up with custom CSS to get user's attention about the movie's rating.

 ## Strategy
-The goal in the design was to make it as easy as possible to access, short and an informative B2B based site, while striving for a minimalist and user-friendly design as possible.
+The goal in the design was to make it as easy as possible to access while striving for a minimalist and user-friendly design as possible.

 ## Technologies
 * HTML - To create a basic site